academe/Omnipay-Wirecard/README.md

 Documentation for these parameters can be found here: https://guides.wirecard.at/request_parameters

-### Purchase Request
+### Page Purchase Request

 The purchase method returns an object to support a POST to the remote gateway form.
 The POST can be a form, or a JavaScript object.
-It can be invoked the user pressing a submit button or automatically using JavaScript.
+It can be invoked by the user pressing a submit button or automatically using JavaScript.
 It can target the top window or an iframe.

 Here is a minimal example: